 From Persecution to Destitution

 Although 44 countries accept asylum applications, the U.S. is the only country that denies asylum seekers access to basic services and significantly delays permission to work.
-Asylum seekers endure tremendous hardship as they wait for their legal cases to be considered.
+Asylum seekers face tremendous obstacles in their pursuit for legal protection.